FundsToVotes/FundsToVotes-web/README.md

 ## Backend/Serverside Code

-We have a separate (currently private) repository for our backend/serverside code.
+We have a separate repository for our backend/serverside code.
 Our serverside code is written in Go, and can be found in our [serverside repository](https://github.com/FundsToVotes/serverside).
 Extensive documentation for the backend of this project can also be found in this repo.

 Our project's backend hosting includes a database and a custom API endpoint serving data accumulated through a variety of sources.
 This is currently being hosted on an Amason Web Services (AWS) EC2 instance under the FundsToVotes AWS acount.

-Instructions for modifying, running, and acquiring access credentials for the backend server can be found in the Serverside repo.
+Instructions for modifying, running, and acquiring access credentials for the backend server can be found in the Serverside repo, if you are a future Capstone team at the UW iSchool interested in continuing this project.

+## iSchool-specific Handoff Documentation

+### Notifying stakeholders

+All stakeholders, mostly user research participants, will be notified of the project's transition to open source and its continuing status online no later than May 21 (when development is complete).

+### Systems Collecting User Data

+None of our systems collected user data, so there are no such systems to turn off nor data to delete.

+### Shut Down All Cloud Infrastructure

+We will keep this site running online and provide maintence updates as needed, however we will not be actively developing new features effective May 21.
+Accounts will remain under the ownership of the Funds to Votes.